-Indeed a welcome sign of spring in eastern North America.
+Without a doubt a welcome indicator of spring in eastern.

 The male’s brilliant orange plumage blazes from high branches.

-On occasion one will visit my seed feeders.
+Once in a while one will visit my seed feeders.

 the, the brilliant ‘s is king.
 A bird of open forests in the American, this species is particularly fond of tall trees along rivers and streams.

 Other than hummingbirds, they are maybe the most famous neotropical migratory bird.